crystal-ruby/pages/_posts/2014-05-20-first-fibo.md

 If and and while structures work and also some operators and now it's easy to add more.

 So we have a Fibonacchi in ruby using a while implementation that can be executed by crystal and outputs the correct result.
-After a total of 7 weeks this is much further than expected!
+After a total of 7 weeks this is much more than expected!